-Indonesia's election: what you need to know
+Explainer: Indonesia's election: what you need to know

 Now, Widodo, 57, is running on his own record for a second term.

-With his easy smile and signature “blusukan”, or impromptu walkabouts, he came to power on a wave of support for a clean, can-do image he cultivated as a small-city mayor, and then as governor of the capital, Jakarta.
+With his easy smile and signature “blusukan”, or impromptu walkabouts, he came to power on a wave of support for the clean, can-do image he cultivated as a small-city mayor, and then as governor of the capital, Jakarta.

 Still, during his political rise, Widodo, a moderate Muslim from the city of Solo in Java island, has had to fend off smear campaigns suggesting he was anti-Islam, a communist or in debt to China.
 On Sunday, he made a pilgrimage to Islam’s holiest site, Mecca in Saudi Arabia.